-In case you missed them, here are some of our favorite blog posts from last month:
+In case you missed them, here are some of our favorite posts from last month:

-How did last month go for you?
-What are you looking forward to this month?
+How was your November?
+What are you looking forward to in December?

 Thanks for stopping by our blog - we love it when people come visit!
-We're also on Facebook - we'd love for you to pop by and say hi!
+We're also on Facebook - pop by and say hi!